 Happy Pulmonary Rehabilitation Week from all of us at LSI!
 To celebrate your dedication to improving lives, we are holding a special contest for pulmonary rehabs all over the nation.
 National Pulmonary Rehabilitation Week, is originally initiated by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).

 Read more »

-Cardiac and pulmonary state affiliate conferences offer invaluable opportunities to gather relevant information and best practice recommendations, learn about cutting-edge research and technology, and network with other cardiac and pulmonary professionals.
-LSI supports the mission and initiatives of each local, state and national conference we attend.
-Here’s a preview of 13 conferences LSI will be attending in April 2017.
+Cardiac and Pulmonary state affiliate conferences offer invaluable opportunities to gather relevant information and best practice recommendations, learn about cutting-edge research and technology, and network with other cardiac and pulmonary professionals.
+LSI supports the mission and initiatives of each local, state and national conference and event we attend.
+Here’s a preview of the 4 conferences LSI will be attending in March 2018.
 Read more »

 The window of opportunity for cardiopulmonary clinicians to encourage their patients to make lasting lifestyle changes can often be very small.
 While patients are enrolled in a rehab program, it’s very important that clinicians push them while maintaining a safe environment.
 At times, it can be difficult to find a balance between Safety, Effectiveness and Efficiency (recognized as the S.E.E Principle) when working with cardiac and pulmonary patients.

 Read more »

 To celebrate Cardiac Rehab Week 2018 (Feb.
 11-17), we are holding a special contest for cardiac rehabs all over the nation.
 National Cardiac Rehab Week, originally initiated by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR), helps draw attention to how participating in cardiac rehab can help reduce the effects of heart disease.
 Read more »